sudheermuthyala/terraform-/08-terraform-provisioners/104-file-provisioner-execute-the-terraform-command/README.md

 - If a creation provisioners faile, the resource is marked as `taint`
 - Atainted resource is planed for destruction and recreation upon the next terraform apply
 - Terraform does this because a failed provisioner can leave a resource in a semi-configure state
-- Because Terraform cannot reasion about what the provisioner does the only way to ensure proper cretion of recource is to recreate it this is tainting.
+- Because Terraform cannot reasion about what the provisioner does the only way to ensure proper cretion of resource is to recreate it this is tainting.
 - you can chaige this behavior by setting the on_failure attribute,